 Devoted to the Details.

-Thanks to you, reaching the greatest number of children with the highest quality of care.
+Thanks to you, we’ve served 24,000+ CoolKids to date - with the highest quality of care.

 We’re the best in the business, not just because we’re one of the only nonprofits dedicated to providing mobility treatments to children in low and middle income countries, but because we’re supplying customized solutions that are designed to empower and uplift each unique CoolKid.